Insights and events

-Sheree Kanner leads the firm's Health practice and brings a wealth of experience to clients from her years serving as the general counsel for the Centers for Medicare & Medicaid Services (CMS), where she was involved in almost every major legal issue facing the agency, including Medicare and Medicaid reimbursement, coverage, fraud and abuse, and managed care.
+Sheree Kanner led the firm's Health practice for many years and brings a wealth of experience to clients from her time serving as the general counsel for the Centers for Medicare & Medicaid Services (CMS), where she was involved in almost every major legal issue facing the agency, including Medicare and Medicaid reimbursement, coverage, fraud and abuse, and managed care.

 Sheree's government experience enables her to advocate and litigate on behalf of clients that want a policy, regulation, or statute changed or need to respond to audit or enforcement findings.
 She understands how CMS operates and how to approach the agency and others in the Department of Health and Human Services (HHS).
 Sheree has succeeded in getting CMS to change Medicare rules governing hospitals, issue guidance to states on coverage of products under Medicaid and change audit findings to allow a provider to remain in the Medicare program, as well as to recover millions of dollars in Medicare payments for clients.

 Got CMS to change the Medicare rules governing hospitals that are exempt from the Medicare inpatient prospective payment system.